 According to the official guidelines listed on their website, here are some of the reasons that ads may be excluded from your videos:

-- Controversial issues and sensitive events: Sexual content or abuse, extremism & graphic imagery in your content.
+- Controversial Issues & Sensitive Events: Sexual content or abuse, extremism & graphic imagery in your content.

-- Drugs and dangerous products or substances: Content that promotes or features the sale, use, or abuse of illegal drugs, regulated drugs or substances, or other dangerous products is not eligible for advertising.
+- Drugs & Dangerous Products or Substances: Content that promotes or features the sale, use, or abuse of illegal drugs, regulated drugs or substances, or other dangerous products is not eligible for advertising.
 Any drug or related product can’t be glorified either.

-- Harmful or dangerous acts: Any content that promotes dangerous or harmful behaviour.
+- Harmful or Dangerous Acts: Any content that promotes dangerous or harmful behavior.

-- Incendiary and demeaning: Content that may be insulting and/or demeaning to an individual or group.
+- Incendiary & Demeaning: Content that may be insulting and/or demeaning to an individual or group.